C043/think-twice/README.md

 ```

 That path needs `DATABASE_URL` pointing at `localhost`, since the `postgres`
 hostname only resolves inside the Compose network.
+If the machine already runs
+something on 5432 the bind fails, so set `DB_PORT` in `.env` and use the same
+number in `DATABASE_URL`.
+Only host-side tools like `drizzle-kit` and `psql`
+ever use that published port; the containers reach the database over the Compose
+network.

 ## Tests